Otolaryngology–Head & Neck Surgery Research and Clinical Trials

 Dr. Gelbard's Mechanisms of Proximal Airway Fibrosis Lab research team studies obstructive fibrotic diseases in the larynx and trachea (collectively termed laryngotracheal stenosis, i.e. LTS).
 LTS can occur without known antecedent injury (idiopathic subglottic stenosis: iSGS), it also can accompany collagen vascular disease (e.g. Granulomatosis with polyangitis: GPA) or follow iatrogenic injury (e.g., post-intubation stenosis).
 Dr. Gelbard's team employs a unique combination of genetic, molecular, and epidemiologic based approaches to investigate the critical factors underlying the pathogenesis and treatment of LTS.
 An active, multi-institutional clinical trial group led by Dr. Gelbard, the North American Airway Collaborative, complements basic research efforts by facilitating translation of scientific insights into clinical therapies.
 Dr. Gelbard is also the Director of the Head and Neck Biorepository and Clinical Database.

-- Shan Huang, MD
+- Taha Jan, MD

 - David Kent, MD